wncc/WnCC/_soc_projects/15-competitve.md

 <!--break-->

 #### Note : Mention your familiarity with C++ in the proposal.
-Also if you already practice on some online judge, do provide the link to your profile"
+Also if you already practice on some online judge, do provide the link to your profile